nyeogmi/moogle/README.md

 This behavior is basically the same as the behavior of Redis `ZSCAN`.
 If this behavior spooks you out, you can use `RawManyToMany` etc instead of `ManyToMany` etc, which -- like most Rust data structures -- does not allow writes while iterators are in scope, and which will probably offer you a performance boost too.

-The implementation is pretty reasonable but makes use of `unsafe` in about two places. (see the `Formally` section for details) Unsafe code is fuzzed for safety.
+The implementation is pretty reasonable (making direct use of the underlying `Raw` types) but it uses `unsafe` to cache iterator references when the underlying data is not changed.
+Unsafe code is fuzzed for safety.

 For a quick demo of the passage rule, see the below: